 Personal Injury Lawyer in LA County

 We cannot turn a blind eye to injustice when a law enforcement officer commits an unlawful act.
-Yarian & Associates, APC is here to help.
+Yarian Accident & Injury Lawyers, APC is here to help.
 Levik Yarian is a personal injury and wrongful death attorney who advocates for those who deserve justice.

-The attorneys at Yarian & Associates, APC will investigate every aspect of your case and aggressively fight on your behalf.
+The attorneys at Yarian Accident & Injury Lawyers, APC will investigate every aspect of your case and aggressively fight on your behalf.
 You can call (844) 291-1911 to schedule a free consultation.
 We assist clients in areas such as Glendale, Los Angeles, Visalia, Riverside, Fresno, Irvine, and San Bernardino.